-Whenever I think of divorce attorneys (and I’ve had a few different ones– two were really good and one was awful) I still get stressed, annoyed and even a little bit angry because I feel like you pay pay pay and things move at a snail’s pace, and months and months—sometimes years go by and you’re thinking, “I can’t believe this is taking so long!”
+Whenever I think of divorce attorneys (and I’ve had a few different ones– one who was pretty good and two who were awful) I still get stressed, annoyed and even a little bit angry because I feel like you pay pay pay and things move at a snail’s pace, and months and months—sometimes years go by and you’re thinking, “I can’t believe this is taking so long!”

 Another reason divorces take so long is that the divorcing couple’s relationship keeps changing due to life circumstances.
 For example, you think you might have come to a deal (an agreement for a settlement) and then one person loses their job.
 Now it’s back to the drawing board.
 Or, one of the people finds out that their soon-to-be ex is in a serious relationship.
-This changes everything because the person is so upset and angry, that they decide the deal they made isn’t fair.
-The whole process is maddening frustrating because decisions can be made based on emotions.
+This changes everything because the person is so upset and angry, that they decide they want to change the deal they previously made.
+Unfortunately, decisions are sometimes made based on anger and emotions.

 2. Getting over the actual breakup.

 I can remember crying and crying and thinking, ‘When am I going to wake up and not cry?’ and then one day I did.
 But then I cried the next day.
 But, my crying every day became less and less frequent, until it didn’t happen anymore.
-BUT, I had to be patient because it took years.
+BUT, I had to be patient because it took months, even years.
 I hope that doesn’t make you feel hopeless because amidst the crying there are good days and good things.
-What I’m saying about the crying is, it is what it is but the frequency is continually reduced.
+What I’m saying about the crying is, the frequency is continually reduced.

 3. Meeting someone new.

 He’s out there!
-But you have to be patient.
-You are going to meet him when fate decides you are going to meet him, not on your timetable.
+But again, you have to be patient.
+You are going to meet him when fate decides you are going to meet him, and when you are in a good place with yourself, which is probably not on your timetable.
 Do you know why there are so many divorces in second marriages?
 Because the people lacked patience.
 They wanted to be married again, so they rushed into it before healing from their first marriage and before really knowing the person.